HomeHealthCory Booker's Fasting Strategy Helped Him Break the Filibuster Record

 • weekend restriction limits calories during the week, but not on weekends

-In addition to lower insulin levels—which over time leads to weight loss—there’s literature that suggests intermittent fasting may slow the aging process through weight loss, lower blood pressure and reduced cholesterol.
-Other research shows increased lifespan as well as protection against diabetes, cognitive decline, heart disease and some cancers.
+In addition to lower insulin levels—which over time leads to weight loss—there’s literature that suggests intermittent fasting may slow the aging process through weight loss, lower blood pressure, and reduced cholesterol.
+Other research shows increased lifespan and protection against diabetes, cognitive decline, heart disease, and some cancers.

 So how do you know if intermittent fasting will work for you?

-But eating for 12 hours and then fasting for 12 hours is likely safe for most people, experts say, though they caution against people trying fasting diets not based on research.
+However, experts say eating for 12 hours and then fasting for 12 hours is likely safe for most people, though they caution against people trying fasting diets that are not based on research.

-Even if you give intermittent fasting a try, you still need to make healthy food choices.
-That means choose fruits, vegetables, beans, lentils, whole grains, lean proteins and healthy fats; drink lots of water; and avoid sugars and processed foods.
+Even if you try intermittent fasting, you still need to make healthy food choices.
+That means choosing fruits, vegetables, beans, lentils, whole grains, lean proteins, and healthy fats; drinking lots of water; and avoiding sugars and processed foods.
 Because when you eat matters, the experts say, but what you eat probably still matters more.

 Categories